syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endtabs %}

-## Change toolbar item enable/disable state
+## Change the Toolbar Item to Enable or Disable State

 Enable or disable the toolbar items by using the `IsEnabled` property in the `ImageEditorToolbarItem` class.